-Meet our international team
+Meet our international and regional team!

 Dr. Neufeld’s book and approach continues to resonate with diverse cultures and religions as well as transcend political differences.
 Various aboriginal groups have welcomed the material as resonating with their own traditions.
 Diverse religious groups have also embraced the material and some have seen it as a way of bridging the differences between them.
 The principles and values in Neufeld’s approach are so essential that they can also be recognized for their universality.